sebasmonia/nordvpn-client/README.md

 # NordVPN Client

 Small UI tool to manage NordVPN connections.
-Written in Common Lisp, it uses `nmcli`, and the NorVPN API (as [described in](https://sleeplessbeastie.eu/2019/02/18/how-to-use-public-nordvpn-api/) these [two posts](https://sleeplessbeastie.eu/2019/01/14/how-to-use-terminal-to-display-servers-recommended-by-nordvpn/) and with some more details form [this tool](https://github.com/trishmapow/nordvpn-tools)) to either get a server by country/city or the default recommended for your current location.
+Written in Common Lisp, it uses `nmcli`, and the NordVPN API (as [described in](https://sleeplessbeastie.eu/2019/02/18/how-to-use-public-nordvpn-api/) these [two posts](https://sleeplessbeastie.eu/2019/01/14/how-to-use-terminal-to-display-servers-recommended-by-nordvpn/) and with some more details form [this tool](https://github.com/trishmapow/nordvpn-tools)) to either get a server by country/city or the default recommended for your current location.

 I built this because I run Fedora Silverblue, so I prefer something I can run without layering into the base OS.
 And also to sharpen my Common Lisp :)